SUIlf/trd/README.md

 ## More documentation

 You can find different examples in the directory examples, they are supplied in the form of Jupyter notebooks:
-* *[Tensor_basic.ipynb](./docs/Tensor_basic.ipynb):* shows how to use TRDs to perform basic tensor operations.
+* *[Tensor_basic.ipynb](./docs/Tensor_basic.ipynb):* shows how to use trd to perform basic tensor operations.
-* *[Tensor_function.ipynb](./docs/Tensor_function.ipynb):* shows how to use TRDs to perform tensor algebra functions, including n-mode product, inner product, outer_products, etc.
+* *[Tensor_function.ipynb](./docs/Tensor_function.ipynb):* shows how to use trd to perform tensor algebra functions, including n-mode product, inner product, outer_products, etc.
-* *[Tensor_ring_decomposition.ipynb](./docs/Tensor_ring_decomposition.ipynb):* shows how to use TRD.decomposition to implement the tensor decomposition algorithm.
+* *[Tensor_ring_decomposition.ipynb](./docs/Tensor_ring_decomposition.ipynb):* shows how to use trd.decomposition to implement the tensor decomposition algorithm.

-If you find any bugs or have any other suggestions on how to improve the code then please use the issue tracker on github (https://github.com/xxxxxxxxxxxxxxx).
+If you find any bugs or have any other suggestions on how to improve the code then please use the issue tracker on github (https://github.com/SUIlf/trd).